LeivoSepp/Smart-heating-management-with-Shelly/README.md

 5. Select all script code and delete it **Ctrl+A** &rarr; **Delete**.
 6. Paste the code from the clipboard to the script window **Ctrl+V**.
 7. Save the script, the version is now updated.
+8. All configurations remain unchanged, as they are stored in KVS or Virtual Components.

 ## How to Verify Script Execution